 Skip to Main Content

-The University of Manitoba campuses are located on original lands of Anishinaabeg, Cree, Oji-Cree, Dakota, and Dene peoples, and on the homeland of the Métis Nation.
+The University of Manitoba campuses are located on original lands of Anishinaabeg, Cree, Ojibwe-Cree, Dakota, and Dene peoples, and on the National Homeland of the Red River Métis.
 More

-COVID Pedagogies: Tools, Content & Strategies
+COVID Pedagogies: Tools, Content & Strategies: Speaker Series

 COVID-19 Anxiety: Location, Refuge and Loss speaker series